 However, even a perfectly designed product can be faulty or dangerous if assembled incorrectly.
 For example, it may be critical that particular components are installed in a particular orientation or labelled correctly.
-The risk analysis of the manufacturing process will identify the highest risk process steps (probability/impact) and it checks on these steps that are most needed in the DHF.
+The risk analysis of the manufacturing process will identify the highest risk process steps (probability/impact) and if checks (and records) on these steps are needed in the DHF.

 The manufacturing process for any given product will generate a huge number of data points and not all of these are needed in the DHR.

 Data generation starts even before components arrive in the factory, as components are delivered with their own information.
 For most components, there is no need to include the information in the DHR but sometimes it is necessary to confirm that critical components have the right certificates of approval and these may be included in the DHR.
 It is also common to have sub-assemblies manufactured by sub-contractors with their own DHR which must be incorporated into the system-level DHR.